 Umani Ronchi.
 Casal di Serra Vecchie Vigne.
 2016.

 Umani Ronchi is a byword for Italian excellence, organic, and giant Marche.
 This Verdicchio is a selection from their Montecarrotto vineyard.
 It matures for ten months in cement vats.
 Camphor-scented, acacia and pears, delicious wine with a final salty kick in the pants.
 Great Western Wine £13.95; Italvinus £13.60

 And now a couple of brilliant Jesi Riserva DOCG’s

 Villa Bucci, Classico.
 2013.

-A Masterpiece.
-Only made in better vintages, this takes elegance and finesse to a new level.
-A sublime silky texture and a fabulous mineral streak.
-Organically farmed and matured for two years in big old barrels.
+A masterpiece only from better vintages.
+It takes elegance and finesse to a new level: a sublime silky texture and a fabulous mineral streak.
+They are organically farmed and matured for two years in big old barrels.
 Time brings a savoury note, with nuts and stone fruit.
 A 1992 vintage still has a freshness to underpin a honeycomb development.
 Watch out, Grand Cru Burgundy.
 Outstanding value for one of Italy’s finest white wines, a treat with oysters, lobster or crab.
 Alexander Hadleigh Wines, £25.28

 Umani Ronchi, Plenio Classico.
 2015.

 There’s undoubtedly superior quality graffiti in the Marche!
-Must be a side effect of all that poetry from Verdicchio!
+It must be a side effect of all that poetry from Verdicchio!